Lynx-Huang/allxonTest/docs/Implement Features/Commands.md

 }
 ```

-:::note
+:::info
-There're other `"commandState"` can use: `"REJECTED"`, `"ERRORED"`
+The plugin responds with `"commandState": "ACKED"` or `"commandState": "ERRORED"`to inform the Portal of the execution result.
 :::

-If everything going well, command execute dialog on Allxon Portal will show up like this:
+If all goes well, the **Command Response Details** dialog is displayed on Allxon Portal, as shown below:

 ![command-result](../_img/command-result.png)